UTNuclearRobotics/nbv_demo_docker/README.md

 ```

 ### Terminals on Laptop Docker Container
-All the steps in this section are run in it's own terminal inside the Docker container.

 4. build the docker container:
 ```
 cd ~/nbv_demo_docker/laptop
 docker-compose build
 ```
+All the following steps are run in it's own terminal inside the Docker container.
-5. inside the docker container, build the catkin workspace:
+5. build the catkin workspace:
 ```
 cd ~/catkin_laptop_ws
 catkin build